oracle/oracle-database-operator/docs/sidb/README.md

 #### Patch Service

+You can patch the Service can be patched after creating the Single Instance Database instance.

-Service can be patched post SingleInstanceDatabase instance Creation.
-This will **replace the Service with a new type**.
+**Caution**: Patching the service **replaces the existing Service with a new type**.

+Options:

 * NodePort - '{"spec":{"loadBalancer": false}}'
 * LoadBalancer - '{"spec":{"loadBalancer": true }}'

+For example:

 ```sh
 $ kubectl --type=merge -p '{"spec":{"loadBalancer": false}}' patch singleinstancedatabase sidb-sample